Coronavirus Disease 2019 (COVID-19)

 - To make reservations, please call 954-327-3926.

-- The Town of Davie Youth Baseball Season has been canceled.
+- The Town of Davie Youth Soccer Season has been canceled.
 Anyone who previously registered for the league will receive a full refund in four to six weeks.

-- Facility rentals and special events at Town facilities are canceled through the end of July.
+- Facility rentals and special events at Town facilities are canceled until further notice.

 All fire stations, including Fire Administration, are closed to walk-in visitors.
 If you have an emergency, call 911.
 Non-emergency phone number is 954-797-1213.